rahul-gharat/dronahq-docs/docs/reference-connectors/snowflake.md

 3. Firewall Rules:
    - Set up your firewall settings to permit DronaHQ's IP whitelist for access to your SAP HANA host.

-Having these essential prerequisites in place will ensure a seamless integration of SAP HANA with DronaHQ, facilitating efficient data management and utilization without the need for AWS credentials.
+Having these essential prerequisites in place will ensure a seamless integration of SAP HANA with DronaHQ, facilitating efficient data management and utilization.

 ## Configuring Connector in DronaHQ